-The farinata, also named fainà or cecina, is a gluten-free chickpea pancake similar to French Socca and Moroccan Kalinté.
+The farinata, also named fainà or cecina, is a (gluten-free vegan) chickpea pancake similar to French Socca and Moroccan Kalinté.
 Typical of the Ligurian and Tuscan coast, it’s baked in a copper pan inside a wood fire oven and sold on the streets as a substantial snack.

 In Livorno, it is served in a sandwich, layered with grilled eggplants and pesto but fancier versions exist, for example slathered with soft cheese or even truffle butter or, very un-veganly, rolled around a slice or 2 of prosciutto.

-- 500 g (4 cups) chickpea (garbanzo) flour, preferably organic and stone ground
+- 500 g (4 cups plus 2 tablespoons) chickpea (garbanzo) flour, preferably organic and stone ground

 - 1 and 1/2 liter (6 cups) water